 As more and more women share details of their horrific encounters with Harvey Weinstein following last week’s New York Times bombshell, Cara Delevingne has come out with her own story involving the disgraced producer that is depressing in its familiarity.
 Delevingne, who is fairly new to the movie industry, recalls a phone call she received from Weinstein inquiring whether or not she had slept with any of the women she had been publicly linked to.
-“It was a very odd and uncomfortable call,” she wrote on an Instagram post.
-“I answered none of his questions and hurried off the phone but before I hung up, he said to me that if I was gay or decided to be with a woman especially in public that I’d never get the role of a straight woman or make it as an actress in Hollywood.”
+“It was a very odd and uncomfortable call,”on an Instagram post.
+“I answered none of his questions and hurried off the phone but before I hung up, he said to me that if I was gay or decided to be with a woman especially in public that I’d never get the role of a straight woman or make it as an actress in Hollywood."

 Next, Delevingne reveals details that have been repeated by other women who have come forward, including Weinstein bragging about his sexual conquests with actresses.
 “A year or two later, I went to a meeting with him in the lobby of a hotel with a director about an upcoming film,” she said.
 “The director left the meeting and Harvey asked me to stay and chat with him.
 As soon as we were alone he began to brag about all the actresses he had slept with and how he had made their careers and spoke about other inappropriate things of a sexual nature."